The Rat Terrier: A Versatile and Energetic Breed

 Breed Group

 Rat Terriers belong to the Terrier group.
 Terriers are known for their spirited and tenacious nature, often used for hunting small game and rodents.
 This group encompasses a variety of terrier breeds with distinct personalities and physical characteristics.
-Rat Terriers, in particular, are characterized by their intelligence and versatility, which makes them suitable for various roles beyond hunting.
+Rat Terriers, in particular, are characterised by their intelligence and versatility, which makes them suitable for various roles beyond hunting.

 Breed Size